sundeep-02/sorting-algo-visualizer/README.md

 # sorting-algo-visualizer
-A Graphical Visualizer for Sorting algorithms in Python Algorithms like Bubble sort, Insertion sort, Shell sort and Selection sort are visualized.
+A Graphical Visualizer for Sorting algorithms in Python.
+Algorithms like Bubble sort, Insertion sort, Shell sort and Selection sort are visualized.
 The module used for visualization is Pygame.
 There are buttons to select an algorithm, to shuffle the bars and to stop the process.